 About our writers …

-Ed Aboufadel is an Assistant Vice President at Grand Valley State University.
+Ed Aboufadel is an Associate Vice President at Grand Valley State University.
 His graduate work was done in the area of ordinary differential equations, with applications to biology and chemistry.
 Since graduating, his scholarly work has focused on wavelets and Fourier analysis, 3D printing, and big data projects.

 Ed started thinking about gas prices in 1999, after seeing the seemingly random price hikes in Standale, where he used to live.
 By 2001, after collecting daily data and experimenting with some formulas, he started to understand why price hikes occur when they do.
 He began to try to time his fill-ups with when he thought price hikes would occur.
 In 2002, he wrote an essay on the subject that appeared in The Grand Rapids Press, and he started the original Gas Game web site where he posted predictions regularly.
 By 2006, he had appeared several times on the local TV news, and then joined with Patrick to post gas price commentary and predictions at thegasgame.com.